Looking for some good Vancouver foreign exchange tips to get better currency exchange rates in Vancouver?

 Charges for these types of prepaid cards will vary according to the issuer's terms and conditions.
 Please read the fine print carefully for details about the charges, like monthly maintenance fees and withdrawal charges.

-There are a few minor differences between the BMO prepaid travel mastercard card and a regular credit card - for example, no paper statements are sent to you.
+There are a few minor differences between the BMO prepaid travel mastercard card and a regular credit card - for example, no paper statements are mailed to you.
 Statements for up to 3 months are available online, so you can print copies of the statements from there, for your records.

 Many of the currency exchange places charge a commission or "transaction fee", in addition to offering less favourable exchange rates.
 You could consider going to one of the local banks for better rates, but if you don't maintain an account with them, the bank may charge a "non-client" commission/fee.
 In addition, you may also have to wait in a longer bank line-up with the locals too!
 That's not a good use of your vacation time in Vancouver.